Beaver (Castor fiber) in Denmark

 Large areas in the country have been drained due to intense agricultural use and forestry.
 One of the main reasons for reintroducing the beaver was because of its ability to create dynamics in its surroundings.
 By cutting down trees clearings are made which allow for the growth of light-demanding plant species and by building dams beavers flood areas creating new habitats for many species of insects, amphibians and birds.

-The eighteen beavers released included 12 adults, 4 juveniles and 2 kits less than one year old.
+The eighteen beavers released in 1999 included 12 adults, 4 juveniles and 2 kits less than one year old.
 Beavers captured within one particular beaver territory in Germany were released at the same release-site in Denmark.

 Monitoring and status